Community Advisory Council

 Comprised of members of the Health Share community, Health Share's Community Advisory Council helps us innovate and collaborate to respond to consumer and community health needs, while supporting our mission to achieve ongoing transformation, health equity, and the best possible health for each individual.
 The Council is chartered by the Health Share of Oregon Board of Directors.

 The Council holds quarterly public meetings, including two joint, public meetings with the Board of Directors.
-Check back soon for more information.
+Below are the minutes.

 2023 Council members